dtb/dtb.github.com/_posts/2011-06-22-drawing-simple-particle-systems-with-html5-canvas-tag.markdown

 those lines.

 In my case, I decided I'd draw simple points that floated around and made connections with the nearby points around them.
-To keep from drawing connections between points twice (which ends up looking bad), I had to made a connectivity matrix— a matrix such that
+To keep from drawing connections between points twice (which ends up looking bad), I had to make a connectivity matrix—a matrix such that
 `matrix[i][j] == matrix[j][i] == 1` iff a line has been drawn between `points[i]` and `points[j]`.
 Incidentally, finding
 nearby points is done using a dumb `O(n^2)` search.
 I'd be intrigued if there's a way of doing it faster.
 Pretty curves are drawn between points using `drawQuadraticCurveTo` (2nd order b-splines!)